DecisionsDev/decisions-metering/charts/ibm-odm-metering/README.md

 ## Installing the Chart

-The following instructions should be executed as namespace administrator.
+The following instructions must be executed by a namespace administrator.

 Add the odm-metering chart repository: